StyraHem/ShellyForHASS/README.md

 - Works with Shelly default settings, no extra configuration
 - Runs locally, you don't have to add the device to Shelly Cloud
 - Coexists with Shelly Cloud so you can continue to use Shelly Cloud and Shelly apps
-- Using CoAP and REST for communication (not MQTT)
+- Using CoAP, http, mqtt, winsocket for communication
 - Working with both static or dynamic ip addresses on your devices
 - Using events so very fast response (no polling)
 - Support restrict login with username and password (0.0.3-)